zaibyte/nanozap/README.md

 8. remove fields support, only message

-9. no options no logger clone
+9. no options (no logger clone too)

+10. remove DPanicLevel

+11. no logger name